hexojs/site/source/zh-cn/docs/syntax-highlight.md

   tab_replace: ''
 ```

-The YAML above is hexo's default configuration.
-What are they will be explained in following content.
+The YAML above is Hexo's default configuration.

 ## Disabled